-See the 12 Activities for Mother's Day Science During a Pandemic post for a dozen fun and easy ideas.
+See the 19 Science Activities for Mother's Day post for a dozen fun and easy ideas.

 If your kids make candy diffusion rainbows, or try any of the other candy activities, we'd love to see.
 Post a picture of what they make on social media and tag us.
 You can find us on Twitter, Facebook, and Instagram.

 If this blog post was useful to you, please share it with other parents.
 Follow the links below to see what other science adventures we've been having at home.

 View All Posts in this Series

 - Activity 1 - Getting Started and Hand Washing

 - Activity 2 - Taking Flight with Kites

 - Activity 3 - Candle Seesaw and Fire Science

 - Activity 5 - Building a Toy Parachute